-Professor Susan French [Reporter (chief editor/contributor) for this Restatement] begins with the assumption . . . that we are
+Professor Susan French [Reporter (chief editor/contributor) for this Restatement] begins with the assumption . . . that we are willing to pay for private government because we believe it is more efficient than [public] government Therefore this Restatement5 is enabling toward private government, so long as there is full disclosure....6

-3 See The Foundations of Homeowners Associations and the New

-America, George K. Staropoli, HOA Constitutional Government (http://pvtgov.org/pvtgov/downloads/hoa_history.pdf webpage) June 2009.
+3 See The Foundations of Homeowners Associations and the New America, George K. Staropoli, HOA Constitutional Government (http://pvtgov.org/pvtgov/downloads/hoa_history.pdf webpage) June 2009.
 (This report follows the history of the current HOA legal scheme from 1964).